sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 # Snowflake Propagate Column Comments

-This project provides a Snowflake stored procedure to automate the propagation of column comments from downstream tables to upstream tables using data lineage.
+This project provides a Snowflake stored procedure to automate the propagation of column comments from ancestor tables (i.e., upstream sources) to descendant tables (i.e., downstream targets) using data lineage.

 ## Objective

-The primary goal is to identify columns in a given table that lack comments and automatically find a corresponding comment from a downstream column.
-This is useful for maintaining data documentation and ensuring that comments are consistently applied across your data warehouse.
+The primary goal is to identify columns in a given table that lack comments and automatically find a corresponding comment from an ancestor table in its lineage.
+This is useful for maintaining data documentation and ensuring that comments are consistently applied as data flows through your data warehouse.

 The solution is delivered as a single deployment script that creates two stored procedures: